slashbyte/BattleShip/arduino/README.md

 Global variables use 390 bytes (19%) of dynamic memory, leaving 1658 bytes for local variables.
 Maximum is 2048 bytes.
 ```

-## Serial Output of 'barracudaSmall.ino
+## Serial Output of 'barracudaSmall.ino'
 ```
 Battleship Game Engine for the arduino
 Slash/Byte, 2018